 Clackamas County Parks utilizes a permit system for items not generally allowed in day use areas of the parks.
 To enjoy activities such as amplified sound systems, air bouncers, and caterers, a written approval by the Parks Manager is required.
 To have your request considered, please follow these steps.

 At least 3 weeks before your event, contact the Parks Administration Office to request a permit.
-The Office will begin the permit process and get manager’s approval for the permit(s) requested.
-The fee is $20 for each requested item.
-A copy of your approved permit will be emailed to you.
+The Office will begin the permit process and get manager&rsquos approval for the permit(s) requested.
+The fee is $22 for most activities, $80 for an on-site caterer/food truck.

 If you are procuring your activity through a third party vendor, such as renting equipment or hiring a caterer, insurance and an indemnification letter are required.